berrylradianh/dlabs-test-backend-/README.md

 # DLabs Test Backend

 ## About
 **DLabs Test Backend** is a backend system designed for Auth and user.
-Built with the Laravel framework, this project offers a flexible API that supports managing outlets and vouchers, ensuring scalability and ease of use.

 ## Requirements